-During the twenty-six weeks ended July 1, 2012, the Company issued 285,000 restricted stock awards to its Directors and to certain senior employees.
-Of these awards, 205,000 are performance based awards which will be forfeited if the Company does not achieve certain targeted revenue in its fiscal year ending December 30, 2012.
-These performance based awards were canceled and new performance awards were granted on July 20, 2012 with revised performance targets.
-See Note 16 Subsequent Events for further discussion.
-During the fiscal year ended January 1, 2012, the Company issued 381,010 restricted stock awards to its Directors and certain senior employees.
-Of these awards, 205,000 were performance based awards for which the targeted revenue was achieved for the fiscal year ended January 1, 2012.
-For performance based awards granted prior to July 20, 2012, these grants vest over a three year period from the date of the award if the targeted revenue is achieved.
-The aggregate fair value of the awards issued during the twenty-six weeks ended July 1, 2012 and the fiscal year ended January 1, 2012, based on the closing price of the Company's common stock on the respective grant dates, was \$5.0 million and \$9.3 million, respectively.
+For performance based awards granted prior to July 20, 2012, these grants vested over a three year period from the date of the award if the previous metric, targeted revenue, was achieved.
+The aggregate fair value of the awards issued during the thirty-nine weeks ended September 30, 2012 and the fiscal year ended January 1, 2012, based on the closing price of the Company's common stock on the respective grant dates, was \$5.8 million and \$9.3 million, respectively.

-During the fiscal year ended January 1, 2012, 94,530 shares of common stock were issued to employees as a result of the satisfaction of vesting requirements.
-For the twenty-six weeks ended July 1, 2012 and July 3, 2011, the Company recognized \$2.1 million and \$1.8 million, respectively, of compensation expense related to its restricted stock awards.
-As of July 1, 2012, the Company had \$9.9 million of unrecognized compensation costs related to non-vested restricted stock awards that are expected to be recognized over a weighted average period of 2.5 years.
+For the thirty-nine weeks ended September 30, 2012 and October 2, 2011, the Company recognized \$3.2 million and \$2.6 million, respectively, of compensation expense related to its restricted stock awards.
+As of September 30, 2012, the Company had \$9.6 million of unrecognized compensation costs related to non-vested restricted stock awards, including non-vested restricted stock awards with performance-based vesting, that are expected to be recognized over a weighted average period of 2.5 years.